TACC-Cloud/agave-docs/docs/agave/guides/profiles/introduction.rst

 *Creating and managing accounts requires a special **user-account-manager** role.
 As a best practice, we recommend setting up a separate, dedicated, account to handle user management.
-Please work with the Agave developer team if this is of interest to your organization.*
+Please work with the Tapis (Agave) developer team if this is of interest to your organization.*

 The complete list of available fields and their descriptions is provided in the table below.